What is the Co-op Cred Program?

 Participants learn or recover important work skills, regain connection with their neighbours, improve their health and recharge their confidence to pursue work and learning directions outside of the program - all while reclaiming their right to healthy food.

-To date, seven local organizations have been involved in the development of the program: Parkdale Activity-Recreation Centre (PARC), the West End Food Co-op (WEFC), Greenest City, the Parkdale Queen West Community Health Centre (PQWCHC), The Centre for Mindfulness Studies (CMS), Parkdale Neighbourhood Land Trust (PNLT) and Free Geek Toronto (FGT).
+To date, seven local organizations have been involved in the development of the program: Parkdale Activity-Recreation Centre (PARC), the West End Food Co-op (WEFC), Greenest City, the Parkdale Queen West Community Health Centre (PQWCHC), The Centre for Mindfulness Studies (CMS), West Neighbourhood House - Parkdale Meeting Place and Free Geek Toronto (FGT).
 We are always looking for collaborators within the community and beyond.

 Our goals are: